rajeshrinet/pystokes-misc/gallery/pystokes_research_summary.md

 biological phenomenon, is a physical phenomenon that can be understood fully in terms of the familiar concepts of mechanics.
-Our study highlights the significance of fluid flows and their distortion by boundaries in active matter and shows that the applicability of Hamiltonian mechanics extends beyonds its intended domain of energy-conserving systems to time-irreversible, dissipative, active systems.
+Our study highlights the significance of fluid flows and their distortion by boundaries in active matter and shows that the applicability of Hamiltonian mechanics extends beyond its intended domain of energy-conserving systems to time-irreversible, dissipative, active systems.